About THE WINNING TIPSTER

 A few questions that will give you an insight into the person behind the website

-What did you do before tipping and did this all start?
+What did you do before tipping and how did this all start?

 Whilst at this call centre i was building up a Facebook page which i took over with my old business partner Ben.
-This was taking off and i decided to take the plunge and cease my full time job to launch ‘The Winning Tipster’.
-It was very daunting to say the least as meant going full time.
-If it or I failed i would of had to seek work.
+This was taking off and I decided to take the plunge and cease my full time job to launch ‘The Winning Tipster’.
+It was very daunting to say the least as meant doing this full time.
+If it or I failed I would of had to seek work.
 Luckily it went according to plan and i have not looked back since.
 Long may it continue.

 What has been your best winner/winners?